MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/known-issues.md

 To work around this issue, ensure the VM has started successfully on the new node before moving it back to the original node.

 ## When downloading the AKS on Azure Stack HCI package, the download fails
-If you get an error that says `msft.sme.aks couldn't load`, and the error says that loading chunks failed, use the latest version of Microsoft Edge or Google Chrome and try again.
+If you get an error that says _msft.sme.aks couldn't load_, and the error also says that loading chunks failed, use the latest version of Microsoft Edge or Google Chrome and try again.

 ## New-AksHciCluster times out when creating an AKS cluster with 200 nodes
 The deployment of a large cluster may time out after two hours, however, this is a static time-out.
 You can ignore this time out occurrence as the operation is running in the background.
 Use the `kubectl get nodes` command to access your cluster and monitor the progress.